How to Find a Divorce Record in Tennessee

 How to Get a Divorce in Tennessee

-It takes about a few months to get a divorce in Tennessee, depending on if it is a contested or an uncontested divorce.
+It takes about a few months to get a divorce in Tennessee, depending on whether it is an uncontested or contested divorce case.
 Generally, it is easier and faster to get an uncontested divorce than a contested divorce.
 That said, this is how to get a divorce in Tennessee:

-STEP 1: The divorcing parties must fill and file the following original divorce papers in Tennessee:
+STEP 1: A spouse must fill and file the following original divorce papers in a Tennessee Circuit or Chancery Court:

 - Request for Divorce (Form 1)